philips-labs/gwdemo/README.md

 - `cf_password` -- Your Cloud foundry password
 - `cf_org_name` -- Your Cloud foundry ORG name.
 Usually starts with `client-...`

 There are severals ways to let Terraform know about these values.
-You can create `terraform.tfvars` (any `.tfvars` file really) that looks like this:
+You can create `terraform.tfvars` that looks like this:

 ```hcl
 cf_api_url  = "https://api.cloud.pcftest.com"